-Whether positive heat flux component in the direction of the normal is into the interior or out of the interior is an arbitrary choice.
-The equations derived in this book assume that positive heat flux leaves out of the domain.
-Abaqus on the other hand specifies that positive normal component of the heat flux flows into the domain.
+The equations derived in this book assume that positive heat flux leaves out of the domain, which is consistent with it being the normal component of the heat flux on the outer normal vector.
+Abaqus, on the other hand, defines heat flux as positive when it flows into the domain.
 One must always consult the documentation on which particular convention is chosen in the software package at hand.